kagandikmen/TPU.sv/README.md

 # TPU.sv

-This is an attempt of mine to rebuild Google's TPU (Tensor Processing Unit) in SystemVerilog.
+This is an attempt of mine to rebuild Google's TPUv1 (Tensor Processing Unit, version 1) in SystemVerilog.

 ## Approach